American Express vs ANZ vs Kiwibank vs Westpac Airpoints Platinum Credit Cards Comparison

 - We're frustrated with the low level of Airpoints Dollars offered by the bank-issued Platinum cards.

-- We don't think being charged $125-$150 a year is good value when you need to spend around $13,000 just to earn enough Airpoints to pay off the annual fee.
-Sadly, it is the norm, and the ANZ and Kiwibank's decision to diminish the earning rate in October 2021 may be a sign of things to come.
+- We don't think being charged $150-$200 a year is good value when you need to spend around $20,000 just to earn enough Airpoints to pay off the annual fee.
+Sadly, it is the norm.
+Westpac is particularly miserable (with lower earning rates the more you spend per year), and the ANZ and Kiwibank don't offer much value either.

-- Arguably, the American Express Platinum Airpoints is in a league of its own given its 30% earning advantage and range of benefits including lounge and insurance amongst others.
+- Arguably, the American Express Platinum Airpoints is in a league of its own given its 85%+ earning advantage and range of benefits including lounge access and insurance, amongst others.

 Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone that’s approved through some of the below links.
 Our research and findings are independent of any bank, credit card issuer, or product manufacturer/service provider, and have not been endorsed by any of these entities.
 Please see our Advertising Policy for more details about how we make money.